CreggLab/CreggLab.github.io/news/index.md

 # {% include icon.html icon="fa-solid fa-feather-pointed" %}News

-Our research aims to thoughtfully contribute to the field of neuroscience, focusing on meaningful outcomes that go beyond academic publications.
-We aim to provide substantive trainee development, and extend our research toward real-world applications.
-Some of the broader impact of our research is highlighted below.
+Our research aims to thoughtfully contribute to the field of neuroscience, focusing on meaningful outcomes beyond academic publications.
+We are committed to substantive trainee development, extending our research to real-world applications, and actively engaging in science communication to share our discoveries with both the scientific community and the public.
+Highlights of our broader impact are detailed below.

 {% include section.html %}